 Under Washington state law, a person can lawfully use force to defend themselves, to defend others, and to defend their property.
-But for the use of force to be lawful, the person claiming self-defense cannot use more force than is necessary, and they must have a reasonable fear of imminent physical harm.
+But for the use of force to be lawful, the person claiming self-defense cannot use more force than is necessary, and they must have a reasonable fear of imminent danger.

 If you have been charged with assault or domestic violence in Washington state, you may have a valid claim for self-defense.
 Criminal defense attorney Justin Campbell can evaluate your situation, discuss your options, and determine whether you have a valid self-defense claim.

 In appropriate circumstances, a person can lawfully use force to protect themselves from harm, even when their behavior would otherwise constitute a crime.

 In its most basic form, self-defense is the use of a sufficient level of force or violence to counteract someone else’s use of force.
 But the specifics of self-defense can quickly become murky.
 For example, what type of threat justifies the use of force?
 Do you have a duty to retreat before you use force?
 And if you do use force, what level of force is sufficient, and what amount of violence is too much?

 Imminent Threat of Harm

 To be justified in using force in self-defense, the threat of harm must be imminent.
 Imminent means “ready to take place, near at hand, hanging over one’s head, or menacingly near.”
 A verbal threat can be enough to constitute an imminent threat of harm, but threatening words without a threat of physical violence are usually not sufficient to justify the use of force.

 A person is no longer justified in using force in self-defense once the threat of harm has subsided.
 If a person felt threatened but the threat goes away, the person is no longer justified in using force in self-defense.

 A person must also have a reasonable fear of danger.
 If a reasonable person in the same situation would have perceived the danger as imminent, then the use of force is justified.